 Within interpersonal relationships, someone with BPD is most concerned with rejection, criticism, and abandonment (also referred to as rejection sensitivity). ² If these events play out, it puts the person with BPD at risk of:

-In cases of emergency, call 911 or go to your nearest emergency room.
-In other cases, you can reach out to the Suicide & Crisis Lifeline at 988.
+If you or someone you love struggles with suicide, help is available.
+In emergency cases, go to your nearest emergency room or call 911.
+In all other cases, you can reach out to the 988 Suicide & Crisis Lifeline.

-If you know someone with BPD, you may find confusion as to how such events can play out.
+If you know someone with BPD, you feel confused as to how such events can play out.
 In many cases, a seemingly uninteresting event produces BPD triggers.

-While such events may seem insignificant to someone without BPD, to the person struggling with it, it’s monumental.
+While such events may seem insignificant to someone without BPD, to the person who struggles with it, it’s monumental.
 For that initial BPD thought can spiral into unforgiving patterns, such as, “This person must hate me,” or “I’ll never have a true friend.”

 Internal Triggers – BPD and Cognition

-Sometimes, BPD symptoms trigger internally – seemingly out of the blue.
-In most cases, these internal triggers are caused by previously-experienced traumatic events, such as childhood abuse. ³
+Sometimes, BPD symptoms trigger internally and seemingly out of the blue.
+In most cases, these internal triggers are caused by previously experienced traumatic events, such as childhood abuse. ³

 Trauma is a very complex matter in and of itself, with many factors determining what triggers post-traumatic stress disorder (PTSD) attacks. ⁴